SystemsApproach/private5g/cloud.rst

-While AMP implements all four subsystems, there is an alternative perspective worth highlighting, one in which the management platform is characterized as having *on-line* and *off-line* components.
+While AMP implements all four subsystems, there is an alternative perspective worth highlighting, one in which the management platform is characterized as having *online* and *offline* components.
 Such a two dimensional schematic is shown in :numref:`Figure %s <fig-2D>`.
-Lifecycle Management (coupled with Resource Provisioning) runs off-line, sitting adjacent to the hybrid cloud.
+Lifecycle Management (coupled with Resource Provisioning) runs offline, sitting adjacent to the hybrid cloud.
 Operators and Developers provision and change the system by checking code (including configuration specs) into a repo, which in turn triggers an upgrade of the running system.
-Service Orchestration (coupled with Monitoring and Telemetry) runs on-line, layered on top of the hybrid cloud being managed.
+Service Orchestration (coupled with Monitoring and Telemetry) runs online, layered on top of the hybrid cloud being managed.
 It defines an API that can be used to read and write parameters of the running system, which serves as a foundation for building closed-loop control.